 STREET 5 OF THE SEVEN SHEEP

-In colonial times, many women went down from the Pumacurco road to the Sapantiana Aqueduct (Choquechaca River) to wash rags and baskets, along with their flocks of sheep, which they later took to graze.
+In colonial times, many women traveled down the Pumacurco road to the Sapantiana Aqueduct (near the Choquechaca River) to wash rags and baskets, along with their flocks of sheep, which they later took to graze.
 Over time, the inhabitants of Cusco identified this alley as “Borreguitos” (The Lambs).
-Many years later, due to its proximity to other streets, they renamed it “Siete Borreguitos” (Seven Lambs), earning it the nickname “Seven”. .
-Without forgetting the most important hotels in Cusco, such as the Marriott, Hilton, Monasterio or the Nazarena Palace nearby.
+Many years later, due to its proximity to other streets, it was renamed “Siete Borreguitos” (Seven Lambs), earning it the nickname “Seven,” while not forgetting the most important hotels in Cusco, such as the Marriott, Hilton, Monasterio, or the nearby Nazarena Palace.
 This road will be a mandatory stop on your trip to Cusco.

 AQUEDUCT OF SAPANTIANA

-For many years, visiting the Sacred Valley of the Incas has been one of Cusco’s best things.
+For many years, visiting the Sacred Valley of the Incas has been one of the best things to do in Cusco.
 Located 73 kilometers from the city, the area is considered sacred because the Incas found their fertile land for agriculture, a wonderfully warm climate, and crystalline rivers like El Vilcanota.
-In addition, the Sacred Valley consists of 5 main Inca attractions: PISAC, OLLANTAYTAMBO, CHINCHERO, MARAS, and MORAY.
+In addition, the Sacred Valley comprises five main Inca attractions: Pisac, Ollantaytambo, Chinchero, Maras, and Moray.

 QOSQO NATIVE ART CENTER

 Now they have a constant flow of search and rescue dances, typical of others that the Incas left for the towns of the city and the Andes.
-The cultural group offers a theatrical show every night with 20 indigenous dances from Cusco and the Andes.
-The performance begins at 7:00 p.m. and Lasting 1.5 hours in the private theater; visitors can enjoy the dancers’ music, dance, and costumes.
+The cultural group presents a theatrical show every night, featuring 20 indigenous dances from Cusco and the Andes.
+The performance begins at 7:00 p.m. and lasts 1.5 hours in the private theater; visitors can enjoy the dancers’ music, dance, and costumes.
 Without a doubt, this is a must on your trip to Cusco.
 The value of the entrance ticket is included in the city’s General Tourist Card.
-Coincidentally, it costs $37, is valid for ten days, and you can buy it at the City of Cusco offices at Avenida el Sol Nº 103.
+Coincidentally, it costs $37, is valid for ten days, and can be purchased at the City of Cusco offices located at Avenida el Sol Nº 103.

 HUMANTAY LAKE

 At 4,200 meters above sea level, the Humantay lagoon is another natural jewel that climate change and global warming have revealed to the world.
-The lagoon froze entirely in the 1980s, but gradually the polar cap melted to become the current lagoon.
+The lagoon froze entirely in the 1980s, but it gradually thawed to become the current lagoon.
 The water is crystal clear, reflecting the natural beauty of the snow in which it was born.
 It is located on Cerro Humantay, a small snow-capped peak at the foot of the famous Cerro Salkantay.
-This lagoon is located near the first camp of Soraypampa (beginning of the Salkantay trek) in the district of Mollepata, province of Anta, department of Cusco.
-Exactly 123 kilometers from the ancient Inca capital.
-To get there, you have to take the transport from Cusco to Mollepata (3 hours), then take the vehicle back to Soraypampa (50 minutes), and finally start the trip to Humantay (1 hour).
+This lagoon is located near the first camp of Soraypampa (beginning of the Salkantay trek) in the district of Mollepata, province of Anta, department of Cusco—exactly 123 kilometers from the ancient Inca capital.
+To get there, you must take the transport from Cusco to Mollepata (3 hours), then return to Soraypampa by vehicle (50 minutes), and finally begin the trip to Humantay (1 hour).
 Again, we recommend you take advantage of this experience through a travel agency.

-As you will see, there is much to do in Cusco, many of which are entirely free.
-So there are no excuses for enjoying this magical city full of history and culture.
+As you will see, there is much to do in Cusco, much of which is available for free.
+There are no excuses for not enjoying this magical city, full of history and culture.
 We hope that together with Inka Time Tours, we have been of help to you.
 Don’t forget that there is much more to do in the beautiful Imperial City.
 These are just a few examples that both local and foreign tourists have in common.
-If you want to know more about the different city tours, you can contact our qualified advisors.
-Our team of qualified advisors will be happy to help you.
+For more information about our various city tours, please don’t hesitate to contact our qualified advisors.
+Our team of skilled advisors will be happy to help you.